Model Products Corporation: Ownership of the MPC name

 About 1970, General Mills bought MPC from Toteff, who stayed on as president.
 General Mills also had purchased Lionel and the MPC name and logo even appeared on early 1970s train sets next to the Lionel logo.
 After these two names was stated, "...of the fun group at General Mills".
 An example was the Silver Star train appearing about 1972, with "The Mighty Sound of Steam".

 In the late 1970s, General Mills created a separate identity for its toy and hobby arm, CPG Products Corporation.
 During this time, MPC kits were marketed as part of CPG's Fundimensions Division.
 General Mills's ownership lasted until 1985 when it sold off its hobby companies.
 General Mills then floated its remaining toy division as "Kenner Parker".

 In 1985, MPC was purchased by The Ertl Company, which had also acquired AMT in 1981.
 Ertl, in turn, became part of RC2 Corporation in 1999, and was subsequently absorbed into TOMY International, Inc. From 2008, MPC products were re-issued under license from Japanese Tomy by Round 2 LLC, which ultimately acquired MPC's assets outright in 2011 (along with those of AMT and Ertl).

-Model lines
+Product lines

 From its inception, MPC offered original toolings of a wide variety of automobiles ranging from classic luxury cars of the 1920s and 1930s, to contemporary dragsters and funny cars, as well as conceptual customs and caricature models developed by well-known racers and customizers such as Dick Branstner (who had built the original full-size 'Color Me Gone' Dodge Truck dragster), George Barris (designer of the TV Batmobile), and Dean Jeffries (designer of the TV Monkeemobile).
 Along with the production of pre-assembled promotional models, MPC released a regular series of current-model-year auto kits (annuals).